Heatblur-Simulations/f-4e-manual/README.md

 The manual is automatically exported as HTML version, hosted at:
 <https://heatblur-simulations.github.io/f-4e-manual/>.

-PDF versions are available at <https://github.com/Heatblur-Simulations/f-4e-manual/releases>.
+PDF versions are available at currently dead link apparently.
+Link checker is making problems.
+//TODO fix link

 ## Setup